Dodo doc > Types > Constructors and Methods > Instance Methods

 Start_process

 Inside the declaration block, the method can have different bodies each with its own set of parameters.
-A method body declaraction starts with "make" then the method name followed by the list of parameters, much in the same way a constructor is declared (see section on constructors).
+A method body declaraction starts with "make" then a function name followed by the list of parameters, much in the same way a constructor is declared (see section on constructors).
 In fact, a method declaration block is the same as a type declaration with constructors.
 A method does not have a default value.

 There can be other declarations in the method declaration block which are accessed via the "self" variable inside a method body.
 When member variables are declared, they serve as the return values of the method.